Coordinated IT

 Is it possible to describe Coordinated IT very briefly?

-For certain standard IT services, responsibility is transferred from the department to KI's central IT department.
+For certain standard IT services, responsibility is transferred from the department to KI's central IT Office.
 These services are:

-• Ordering of software and some licence management
+- Ordering of software and some license management.

 Why has KI initiated this project?

 To increase information and IT security and utilise resources more efficiently.
-A general assessment from the Swedish National Audit Office states that information security at Swedish higher education institutions shows major deficiencies, and Coordinated IT is KI's measure to meet the requirements.
+A general Swedish National Audit Office assessment states that information security at Swedish higher education institutions shows significant deficiencies.
+Coordinated IT is KI's measure to meet the requirements.

 Do all departments have to participate?

 Yes, they do.
-It has been decided by the University Director that when the project is completed, all departments will be included.
+The University Director has decided that when the project is completed, all departments will be included.

 Does it include all IT at a department?

-No. Operation, administration and support of specialised systems and proprietary solutions (such as lab and instrument computers) remain the responsibility of the department.
-However, as a rule, server operation should be carried out in the ITA's central data centre.
+No. The department remains responsible for operating, administering, and supporting specialised systems and proprietary solutions (such as lab and instrument computers).
+However, server operation should be carried out in the ITA's central data centre.

 What does it cost?

-The cost of implementing the project is borne by the ITA except for the resources that the department must provide (varying from department to department).
-In addition, the cost of computer rental, storage utilisation and server operation is charged according to a fixed price list.
-However, it is wrong to say that this is an additional cost as it is a cost that the department has already incurred but in a different form.
+The ITA bears the cost of implementing the project except for the resources that the department must provide (which vary from department to department).
+In addition, the cost of computer rental, storage utilisation, and server operation is charged according to a fixed price list.
+However, it is wrong to say that this is an additional cost, as it is a cost that the department has already incurred but in a different form.

 I have a new computer.
 Do I have to replace it?